3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The boundary element is used to describe the interior and exterior of an object via a levelset function.

-To simplify parsing, producers MUST define a \<scalarfield>-element prior to referencing it via the scalarfieldid in a \<boundary>-element.
+To simplify parsing, producers MUST define a \<scalarfield>-element prior to referencing it via the scalarfieldid-attribute in a \<boundary>-element.

 **scalarfieldid**:

-The levelset function is given by the \<scalarfield> with resource id matching the sourceid-attribute of the \<boundary>-element.
+The levelset function is given by the scalar field with resource id matching the sourceid-attribute of the \<boundary>-element.

 **solidthreshold**: